Dihedral Universal Deformations: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Carl Wang-Erickson for useful discussions and encouraging them to include the equi-characteristic case of Theorem~\ref{thm:inf-dih-univ} as well.
 They also thank Tarun Dalal for pointing out an error in a previous version of this article.
+They also thank the referee for insightful and helpful comments and suggestions.

 The majority of this work was done when S.~D. was a postdoc at the University of Luxembourg.
 G.~W.\ acknowledges support by the IRP AMFOR at the University of Luxembourg.
-This research is also supported by the Luxembourg National Research Fund INTER/ANR GALF.
+This research is also supported by the Luxembourg National Research Fund INTER/ANR/18/12589973 GALF.